Album of the Year (Faith No More album): Songs and lyrics

 Gould has said that his bass playing on "Last Cup of Sorrow" was influenced by dub music.
 He thought the song's slow, heavy sound was reminiscent of a local San Francisco band called Chrome, who he described in 1998 as "kind of like punk that was very heavy metal, but dark and foreboding... very cinematic".
 "Last Cup of Sorrow" has sounds throughout which Gould said resemble a toy piano.
 This idea started out as a loop from Gould while he was working on the song's bass parts, and it ended up being added to the song as a major rhythmic element.
 Patton has effects on his voice in the song, with Gould saying they "compressed the shit" out his voice.
 The song has hopeful yet introspective lyrics, with the narrator in the chorus encouraging one to finish a last cup of sorrow so they can possibly move onto something happier, with the line "you might surprise yourself" being repeated after the chorus.
 The band never explicitly said to themselves that Album of the Year was going to be their last album when they were making it, but some have still noted that the song's lyrics paralleled the band's eventual breakup not long after the album's release.
 Even though the lyrics were written entirely by Patton, Gould said in 1998 that they were all on the "same page" with him on it, adding that the lyrics are "depressing, but beautiful at the same time.
 As an album, it was our death record and it was something to feel, something we were going through."
 Both Jon Hudson and Mike Bordin have since stated that they subconsciously felt like Album of the Year could be their last album as they were making it.
 For "Last Cup of Sorrow", Patton reused the lyric "raise a glass and toast to the thing that hurts you the most".
 This lyric originally appeared in Mr. Bungle's song "Bloody Mary", from their 1988 demo Goddammit I Love America!.
 The song had different lyrical themes than "Last Cup of Sorrow", which revolved around female menstruation.
+A remix for "Last Cup of Sorrow" by German band Rammstein appeared on some editions of Album of the Year.
+Rammstein were labelmates of Faith No More at Slash Records, and a Faith No More remix of the Rammstein song "Du riechst so gut" was released the following year.
+Rammstein later sampled their "Last Cup of Sorrow" remix on "Nebel", the closing track of their 2001 album Mutter.

 "The Big Kahuna" and "Light Up & Let Go" were originally intended to appear on the album, although they ended up appearing as B-sides and as bonus tracks for the Japanese edition.
 According to Mike Patton, "The Big Kahuna" was cut from the final track listing since it did not fit in with the rest of the album.
 He also claimed the song's title was not a reference to the Big Kahuna restaurant from Quentin Tarantino's Pulp Fiction.